sonatype-nexus-community/community-project-template/CONTRIBUTING.md

 # How to contribute

-It's great your here and reading this guide, because we need volunteers to help keep this project active and alive for the greater benefit of everyone!
+It's great you're here and reading this guide, because we need volunteers to help keep this project active and alive for the greater benefit of everyone!

 - [Engaging with this project](#engaging-with-this-project)
 - [Develpoment Guidelines](#develpoment-guidelines)